Mount Everest: 2020s

 Both Nepal and China prohibited foreign climbing groups during the 2020 season, due to the COVID-19 pandemic.
-2020 was the third year in this decade after 2014 and 2015 which saw no summits from the Nepal (South) Side.
+2020 saw no summits from the Nepal (South) Side.

-A team of Chinese surveyors climbed Mt.
-Everest from the North side during April–May 2020, becoming the only climbers to summit the world's highest peak during the pandemic, at least through May.
-The team was there to re-measure the height of Mount Everest.

-On 12 May 2022, the first all-Black team summited Mt.
-Everest.
-Seven men and two women climbers from the U.S. and Kenya, guided by eight sherpas, comprised the expedition.
+In October 2025, blizzard-like conditions prompted Chinese authorities to evacuate nearly 350 people by October 6, with about 200 more stranded on the Everest Scenic Area.

 Climbing

 Permits

 In 2014, Nepal issued 334 climbing permits, which were extended until 2019 due to the closure.
 In 2015, Nepal issued 357 permits, but the mountain was closed again because of the avalanche and earthquake, and these permits were given a two-year extension to 2017.

 In 2017, a person who tried to climb Everest without the $11,000 permit was caught after he made it past the Khumbu icefall.
 He faced, among other penalties, a $22,000 fine and a possible four years in jail.
 In the end, he was allowed to return home but banned from mountaineering in Nepal for 10 years.

 The number of permits issued each year by Nepal is: